-Navigating non-monogamy with your partner is no small feat but, if you’re both willing to put in the work, can ultimately bring you two closer than ever.
+Navigating an open marriage with your partner is no small feat but, if you’re both willing to put in the work, it can ultimately bring you two closer than ever.
 It takes two to make a thing go right—right?
-That math might just have a little wiggle room.
+That math might just have some nuance in this scenario.

 What Is an Open Marriage?

 An open marriage follows guidelines of agreed-upon emotional and/or physical relations outside the primary (wedded) partners.

 When asked how to actually define an open marriage, therapist Gwen Lotery laughs and says, “That’s the fun part!
 There’s lots of variation.”
 She then follows up with a more tactile definition to build from, adding, “My personal definition is ethical non-monogamy, meaning practicing non-monogamy consensually between two or more partners.”
 Lotery emphasizes how “consent” is the keyword to take in here (and what separates a healthy open relationship from infidelity), but what exactly that consent encompasses is hyper-individualized.
 “Each couple gets to make up their own rule book,” she explains, “and most importantly, you get to revise your rules at any time.”

 Gwen Lotery is an MFT and nationally certified Sex and Couples Therapist.
 She has been practicing psychotherapy in Santa Monica/WLA for 20+ years.

 Below, Lotery shares her most eye-opening, approachable, and even humorous tips for taking the leap into a non-monogamous love story that lasts.

 “When people come into my practice wanting non-monogamy, it’s usually because they had a pivotal moment,” explains Lotery, but they need help clarifying and communicating it with their partner.
 “I realize this is coming from a therapist,” she laughs, “but counseling can really help with that!”